AdobeDocs/commerce-admin.en/help/b2b/guide-overview.md

 ## Developer information

 For information about changes included in module releases, see the [Release Notes](release-notes.md).
-The [B2B Integrations](https://developer.adobe.com/commerce/webapi/rest/b2b/){target="_blank"} in the developer documentation provides details about module architecture, APIs, and algorithm customization.
+The [B2B Integrations](https://developer.adobe.com/commerce/webapi/rest/b2b/) documentation in the _Adobe Commerce REST API  Reference Guide_  provides details about module architecture, APIs, and algorithm customization.

 ## Troubleshooting and support